Swimming

 Sign up for eNews to stay informed about recreation in your community.

-Get connected with Township of Langley Recreation on Facebook & Instagram to get updates on recreation news, programs, activities and events.
+Get connected with Township of Langley Recreation on Facebook and Instagram to get updates on recreation news, programs, activities and events.